Quantum differential systems and some applications to mirror symmetry: A mirror partner of the Hirzebruch surface via quantum differential systems and its classical limit

-We check here that specialization of the previous results at suitable values of the parameters $q_1$ et $q_2$ gives the small quantum orbifold cohomology of $\ppit (1,1,2)$, an aspect of Ruan's conjecture.
-This has been first done in \cite{CIT}, in a slightly different setting\footnote{Notice however that, in our framework, we get the flat coordinates considered in \cite{CIT} working with the flat basis obtained putting $p_{24}=\frac{1}{2}$ in section \ref{sec:flat}.}.\\
+We check here, using our framework, that specialization of the previous results at suitable values of the parameters $q_1$ et $q_2$ gives the small quantum orbifold cohomology of $\ppit (1,1,2)$, an aspect of Ruan's conjecture \cite{Ru}.
+This has been first done in \cite{CIT}, in a slightly different setting.
+Let us make the following observation on the B-side: put $v_{1}=u_{1}$ and $v_{2}=\frac{q_{2}}{u_{2}}$; our Landau-Ginzburg model becomes